A comic-style drawing of Mae Jemison in a spacesuit,

 Video Credit: Canadian Space Agency

-How do Astronauts go to the bathroom in space?
+How do you go to the bathroom in space?

 Want to discover more?
 Why not read a book about Mae and learn more about her life, or dive into the world of our science superheroes